 Some give better results than others and a lot depends on the soil, climate and season.
 Each year I like to experiment and grow different varieties of flowers, testing them out for their dye potential.

-- Black hollyhocks for blues
+- Black hollyhocks for blues for bundle dyes on silk

 - Scabiosa Black knight for blues, purples and greys on silk.